 Lean Six Sigma is a process that aims to systematically eliminate waste and reduce variation.

-Supervisory control and data acquisition (SCADA) is a computer system used to monitor and control plant processes.
+Supervisory control and data acquisition (SCADA) systems are a computer system used to monitor and control plant processes.

 Planned Maintenance Optimization (PMO) is a method of improving maintenance strategies based on existing preventive maintenance (PM) routines and available failure history.